jcu-eresearch/dc24-rich-data-capture/_posts/2013-01-31-case-study-artificial-tree-overview-part-1.md

 * Providing an associated grant will pre-fill as much information as possible (eg. people, project dates).

 Once the project is configured, submitted and approved by the administrators:
-* Project metadata (information about data) record will be created in [ReDBox](http://www.redboxresearchdata.com.au/).
+* Project metadata (information about the research data) record will be created in [ReDBox](http://www.redboxresearchdata.com.au/).
 * Each dataset will have a metadata record created in [ReDBox](http://www.redboxresearchdata.com.au/).
-* Each dataset will provide functionality for data input directly into persistent storage.
+* Each dataset will provide functionality for manual or streamed data input directly into persistent storage.

 What is the artificial sensor tree?
 ===================================